okta/okta.github.io/_source/_docs/api/resources/authorization-servers.md

 {% api_operation delete /api/v1/authorizationServers/${authServerId}/clients/${clientId}/tokens/${tokenId} %}

 Revokes the specified refresh token.
+If an access token was issued with this refresh token, it will also be revoked.

 #### Request Parameters
 {:.api .api-request .api-request-params}